Sarah T. Bolton

-Sarah Tittle Bolton née Barrett (December 18, 1814 – August 4, 1893) was an American poet and women's rights activist who is considered an unofficial poet laureat of Indiana.
+Sarah Tittle Bolton née Barrett (December 18, 1814 – August 4, 1893) was an American poet and women's rights activist who is considered an unofficial poet laureate of Indiana.
 Bolton collaborated with Robert Dale Owen during Indiana's 1850–1851 constitutional convention to include the recognition of women's property rights in the revised state constitution of 1851.
 Bolton was little known outside of Indiana, and her writings have been mostly forgotten.
 "Paddle Your Own Canoe" (1850), her most famous poem, and "Indiana," a poetic tribute to her longtime home, are among her best-known poems.

 Early life and education

 Sarah Tittle Barrett was born on December 18, 1814, in Newport Barracks, Kentucky.
 She was one of Esther (Pendleton) and Jonathan Belcher Barrett's six children.
 Sarah was named for her paternal grandmother, Sarah (Tuttle) Barrett.
 Lemuel Barrett, her paternal grandfather, served in the Maryland militia during the American Revolutionary War.
 James Pendleton, her maternal grandfather, was a cousin of President James Madison.

 The Barrett family moved to Indiana when Sarah was a child around the age of three and settled on a farmstead in an area that was mostly wilderness in Jennings County, near present-day Vernon, Indiana.
 In 1823, when Sarah was around the age of nine, her father moved the family from their isolated farm to Madison, Indiana, so that the children could attend local schools.

 Sarah Barrett learned to read and write while attending school in Madison.
 She also began to write poetry at an early age.
 At the age of thirteen her first published poem appeared in the Madison Banner.
 As a young woman she became a regular contributor of poems to newspapers in Madison, Indiana, and Cincinnati, Ohio.
 Her poems attracted the attention of Nathaniel Bolton (July 25, 1803 – November 26, 1858), who was also coeditor of the Indianapolis Gazette, the first newspaper published in Indianapolis, Indiana.